fossable/.github/profile/README.md

   and installing customized golden images of your OS.

 Fossable is not a business of any kind.
-Rather, it's like a _social movement_ with the ultimate goal of empowering users to **control our computing!**
+Rather, it's like a _social movement_ with the primary goal of empowering users to **control our computing!**